 Journalists like to feel special.
-By doing research on specific journalists, as well as their previous content, and writing styles.
-You can specialize your subject line to appeal to a journalist’s interests.
-If you speak to a journalist in a way that appeals to them.
-They are more likely to consider your pitch.
+By doing research on specific journalists, as well as their previous content, and writing styles, you can personalize your subject line to appeal to a journalist’s interests.
+If you speak to a journalist in a way that appeals to them, they are more likely to consider your pitch.

 4) Subject lines that establish a company’s authority and expertise